Abhiseksingh2240/Abhiseksingh2240/README.md

 - 👋 Hi, I’m Abhisek Kumar
 - 👨‍💻 Software Engineer at Mphasis
-- 👀 I’m interested in Data Analysis
+- 👀 Working on Django Backend Project
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Data Science from IIIT Delhi,India
 - 📫 You can reach me on linkedin(https://www.linkedin.com/in/abhisek-kumar-8560ab165/)

 <!---